-- Candidates must receive satisfactory faculty review of professional attitudes and behaviors on the Assessment of Dispositions, having met at least 80% of the dispositional expectations.
-One Faculty Recommendation form must also be submitted from a specialization (MUS) professor. - Candidates must present a health certificate, including the results of a Mantoux tuberculin test, within 6 months prior to student teaching indicating that they are free from physical and health conditions which might be detrimental to teaching. - All course requirements except EDM 470, 493, 495, and MUS 352 must be satisfied prior to student teaching.
+- 1. Candidates must receive satisfactory faculty review of professional attitudes and behaviors on the Assessment of Dispositions, having met at least 80% of the dispositional expectations. - Candidates must present a health certificate, including the results of a Mantoux tuberculin test, within 6 months prior to student teaching indicating that they are free from physical and health conditions which might be detrimental to teaching. - 3.
+All course requirements except EDM 470, 493, 495, and MUS 352 must be satisfied prior to student teaching.
 A grade of C or better is required in each education course, or the course must be repeated. - 4.
 Candidates must have a cumulative grade point average of not less than 3.0, not less than 3.0 in all of their Education courses, and not less than 3.0 in all of their Music courses. - 5.
-Candidates must have the ability to sing in tune with tone quality worthy of imitation and sufficient command of the voice to teach rote songs effectively in the elementary classroom.
-In order to appraise the vocal quality of candidates not majoring or minoring in voice, a recommendation will be

-- made by the Fundamentals of Singing instructor.
+Candidates must have the ability to sing in tune with tone quality worthy of imitation and with sufficient command of the voice to teach rote songs effectively in the elementary classroom.
+To appraise the vocal quality of candidates not majoring or minoring in voice, a recommendation will be made by the Fundamentals of Singing instructor.
 Candidates must also pass vocal proficiency in EDM 441. - 6.
-The candidate must have passing scores on the Educating All Students test (EAS-L), and the Music Content Specialty Test (CST). - 7.
-The candidate must submit an Application for Admission to Student Teaching and accompanying resume to the Education Office by February 1 junior year for Fall student teaching or May 1 junior year for Spring student teaching.
+The candidate must have passing scores on the Educating All Students test (EAS), and the Music Content Specialty Test (CST). - 7.
+The candidate must submit an Application for Admission to Student Teaching and accompanying resume to the Education Office by February 1 junior year for Fall student teaching, or by May 1 junior year for Spring student teaching.

-Other issues to consider with regard to Student Teaching include the following:
+Other issues to consider regarding Student Teaching include the following:

 - The candidate must have access to his/her own means of transportation for the supervised student teaching experience.
-Transportation and other costs for student teaching are at the candidate's expense. - The department advises extreme caution against engaging in any and all activities that usurp time/attention from the professional preparation of student teaching and Senior Seminar, including additional coursework, employment, and extra-curricular activities (e.g., sports, etc.).
-Planning ahead is expected in order to avoid the stress and distraction of being overscheduled during this capstone experience, where possible.
+Transportation and other costs for student teaching are at the candidate's expense. - 2.
+The department advises extreme caution against engaging in any activities that usurp time/attention from the professional preparation of student teaching and Senior Seminar, including additional coursework, employment, and extra-curricular activities (e.g., sports, etc.).
+Advanced planning is expected in order to avoid the stress and distraction of being overscheduled during this capstone experience, where possible.